imSomDas/My-Blog-App/README.md

 Now, visit http://127.0.0.1:8000/ to see the website in action.

 ### Usage

---**Homepage:** Visit the home page to navigate to different sections of the blog.
+**Homepage:** Visit the home page to navigate to different sections of the blog.

---**Search:** Use the search bar to find posts by keywords in the title, author name, or content.
+**Search:** Use the search bar to find posts by keywords in the title, author name, or content.

---**Sign Up / Log In:** Create a new account or log in with an existing one to post comments on blog posts.
+**Sign Up / Log In:** Create a new account or log in with an existing one to post comments on blog posts.

---**Commenting:** Once logged in, visit a post and leave a comment or reply to existing comments.
+**Commenting:** Once logged in, visit a post and leave a comment or reply to existing comments.